128technology/docs/docs/wan_assurance_ssr130_quickstart.md

 <img src="/img/intro_wa_ssr130_quickstart_1.png" alt="Device Connections" width="500"/>

 Your SSR device uses port 0 (`ge-0/0/0`) as a default WAN port to contact Mist for zero-touch provisioning (ZTP).
-Also you will set up port 3 (`ge-0/0/3`) with a LAN network.
+You will also be setting up port 3 (`ge-0/0/3`) with a LAN network.

 1. **Connect port 0** to an Ethernet WAN link capable of providing the device with:
     * DHCP address assignment